kauri-io/Content/ERC721/serverless-NFT/part-2.md

 When we deployed our Token we used a metadata endpoint that returned `https://domain.com/metadata/{tokenId}`, but `domain.com` isn't our domain!
 We have to update our metadata endpoint.

 Thankfully we built in that ability, and a migration.
-Inside the _Metadata.sol_ contract and update the URI with our netlify subdomain:
+Inside the _Metadata.sol_ contract update the URI with our netlify subdomain:

 ```solidity
 function tokenURI(uint _tokenId) public pure returns (string memory _infoUrl) {